JuliaGraphics/Luxor.jl/docs/src/tutorial/turtle.md

 preview()
 ```

 This code generates a hundred turtles in random positions and moves and turns them randomly.
-When a turtle reaches the edge, its orientation is changed so that it  points to the center.
+When a turtle reaches the edge, its orientation is changed so that it points back to the center.

 If you enjoy drawing with turtles, you might enjoy the [Lindenmayer.jl](https://github.com/cormullion/Lindenmayer.jl) package.